agabriel81/terraform-aro/README.md

-# Terraforming a public Azure Red Hat OpenShift (ARO), install OpenShift ServiceMesh using OpenShift GitOps and using a custom CA for ServiceMesh workload by Cert-Manager Operator
+# Terraforming a public Azure Red Hat OpenShift (ARO) cluster, install OpenShift ServiceMesh using OpenShift GitOps with custom CA for ServiceMesh workload by Cert-Manager Operator

 Prerequisites and versions: